Consolidated Lithium Metals (CVE:CLM) Shares Down 25% – Here’s Why

-Shares of Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report) dropped 25% during trading on Tuesday .
+Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s share price was down 25% during mid-day trading on Wednesday .
 The stock traded as low as C$0.05 and last traded at C$0.05.
-Approximately 1,586,711 shares were traded during mid-day trading, an increase of 192% from the average daily volume of 543,523 shares.
+Approximately 1,586,711 shares traded hands during trading, an increase of 192% from the average daily volume of 543,523 shares.
 The stock had previously closed at C$0.06.

 About Consolidated Lithium Metals